brooksbenson/eloquent-js/_highlights/chapter6-notes.md

 By putting *set* or *get* in front of a property, the property will implement the getter function when the property is being looked up, or the setter function when the property is being manipulated.

-Static methods are method that are stored directly on a class rather than its prototype.
+Static methods are method that are stored in a class' constructor rather than its prototype.

 ## Inheritance